sivulich/almaFintechDemo/readme.md

  - Admin: Has the is_staff flag on.
 Has full access to the backend.
  - User: Has access to its accounts, he can only create transfers and return transfers that he received.

+### Implemented APIs
+Four Apis where implemented:
+ - User: Allows an admin to view, create, edit and delete users.
+ - Profile: Allows an admin to view and edit a user profile.
+ - Accounts: Allows an admin to view, create, edit and delete accounts.
+Allows a user to view his accounts.
+ - Transfers: Allows an admin and a user to view, create and delete transfers.

+### Admin panel

+Admin user can access an administration panel at localhost:8000/admin to manage user creation and accounts with a simple GUI.

 ### Considerations

  - Users can have many accounts listed in their profile.